List of tallest buildings in Richmond

 This is a list of tallest buildings in Richmond, Virginia.
 Presently, the tallest building in Richmond is the 29-story James Monroe Building.
 It was the tallest building in Virginia from the time of its completion in 1981 until 2007, when the 38-story Westin Tower in Virginia Beach opened in downtown Virginia Beach.
-The second-tallest building in the city is 600 Canal Place at 417 feet in height.
-The next three tallest skyscrapers each have 26 stories within the structure, although they vary in height.
-The SunTrust Plaza stands at 400 ft (120 m), while the Federal Reserve Bank of Richmond, which also has 26 stories stands at 394 ft (119 m).
-The third tallest building is the Bank of America Center which stands at 331 ft (101 m).
+The second-tallest building in the city is Dominion Energy's headquarters at 600 Canal Place at 417 feet in height.
+The next three tallest skyscrapers each have 26 stories within the structure, although they vary in height: Truist Place, at 400 ft (120 m); the Federal Reserve Bank of Richmond, at 394 ft (119 m); and the Bank of America Center, at 331 ft (101 m).

-Typically, the first high-rise in Richmond history is often considered to be the 19-story BB&T Bank Building, which was completed in 1913.
-The structure stands at 262 ft (80 m) and is located in Downtown Richmond.
+The first high-rise in Richmond history is considered to be the 19-story First National Bank Building, which was completed in 1913.
+The structure stands at 262 ft (80 m) and is located on the southwest corner of Main Street and Ninth Street.

-The newest high rises in Richmond include Brandt Hall, a 17-story college dorm on the Monroe Park campus of Virginia Commonwealth University, which was completed in 2005, along the Vistas on the James, which were completed that same year.
-Additionally, in downtown, the 12-story MWV Building was completed in 2010.
-The 23-story Central National Bank Building, built in 1930, is being converted into apartments after being left abandoned for over 20 years.
-A new 18-story office building named "Gateway Plaza", was constructed downtown for the McGuire Woods law firm and completed in December, 2015.
-The newest building is the 20-story 600 Canal Place building, a 417-foot tower serving as Dominion Energy’s headquarters, which was completed in 2019.
-The former Dominion Energy tower, One James River Plaza, was initially demolished in May 2020 to make room for 700 Canal Place.
-However, in April 2021, Dominion Energy announced that plans for the smaller twin tower aren't coming to fruition.

 Tallest buildings

-This list ranks completed Richmond skyscrapers that stand at least 150 ft tall, based on standard height measurement.
+This list ranks completed Richmond buildings that stand at least 150 ft tall, based on standard height measurement.